Russell Barkley: Early life and education

 Russell Alan Barkley was born in Newburgh, New York.
 He was one of five children, born to US Air Force Colonel Donald Stuart Barkley (27 February 1916 – 15 June 1999) and Mildred Minerva née Terbush (10 September 1914 – 25 April 2008).
 Barkley served in the United States Air Force from 1968 to 1972, including a tour of duty in Vietnam.
 He had a fraternal twin brother, Ronald Foster Barkley, who was killed in a car crash on 24 July 2006.
 Barkley attributes his brother's history of dangerous and reckless behavior, including not wearing a seat belt and speeding at the time of his crash, to untreated ADHD.
 Ronald was several times over the legal alcohol limit, speeding and not wearing a seat belt at the time of his fatal crash.

 Barkley earned an Associate of Arts from Wayne Community College in Goldsboro, North Carolina in June 1972, and a BA in psychology from the University of North Carolina at Chapel Hill.
 He earned an MA and Ph.D. in clinical psychology from Bowling Green State University in Bowling Green, Ohio.
 From July 1976 to 1977, Barkley was an intern at the University of Oregon Health Sciences Center in Portland, Oregon.

-On the political spectrum, Barkley identifies as a libertarian, having been initially influenced by the scholarly writings of the Austrian School of Economics.
+On the political spectrum, Barkley identifies as a libertarian, having been initially influenced by the scholarly writings of the Austrian School of Economics and Ayn Rand's philosophy of Objectivism, citing Atlas Shrugged as his earliest favourite book.